andrewjbashford/GalvanizeCapstone/README.md

     - Are the reviews of late less biting?
 More ‘mainstream’?
 Less pretentious?
     - Do some reviewers tend to write with anger? joy?
 Different writing styles for different genres or artist types?
-    - Sometimes the score an album receives doesn’t match up with the sentiment of the reviewer.
-I’d like to investigate if certain albums receive a “team score” that doesn’t necessarily represent the opinion of the review author.
-Also, I’d like to evaluate the change in language used over time.
-I assert that the style of writing used now is more neutral than the style of writing used in years past.
+      Has this changed over time?
+    - Scores are often determined at the time of assignment by the editorial staff.
+      Does the sentiment of the reviewer always line up with the score given to the album?
     - Do reviewers change their language when writing about less established artists?
       Does the level of persuasiveness change based on album score?
     - Build and evaluate models that predicts album scores / predict Best New Music based on NLP of review content.
       Can this be done with a relatively high level of accuracy?

 ### Develop a recommendation system to recommend albums to readers